expo/expo/docs/pages/versions/v36.0.0/sdk/safe-area-context.md

 #### Before

-In a web-only app you would use CSS environment variables to get the size of the screen's safe area insets.
+In a web-only app, you would use CSS environment variables to get the size of the screen's safe area insets.

 `styles.css`